kevinrandrup/CoreDataTableView/README.md

     }

-Allow the user to reorder cells when in edit mode.
+Allows the user to reorder cells when in edit mode.

     self.tableView.reOrderable = YES;